homanchou/xr/book/build-your-own-webvr-site.md

 ### Send and Receive a Test Message

+I've you are knew to sending messages with channels, here's a quick demonstration.
+Feel free to skim this section if you're already familiar with it.

-We don't have a pretty UI or even buttons we can press to send any messages.
-We're going to cheat a little bit and make a dirty little test so we can be satisfied at our progress.
+Since w don't have a pretty UI or even buttons we can press to send any messages.
+We're going to cheat a little bit and make a quick little test so we can be satisfied at our progress.
 In `app.js` where we just created the channel, go ahead an assign it to the window object.
 This will allow us to access the channel from the browsers console.

 ```javascript
 let channel = liveSocket.channel(`room:${room_id}`, {})